 In 2013, TCCPD became the first state college police department in Florida to be accredited by the Commission for Florida Law Enforcement Accreditation (CFA).
 TCCPD received reaccreditation from CFA in 2016.
 Accreditation is a prestigious award that recognizes TCCPD’s commitment to contemporary policing standards.

-The accreditation certification ensures that a police organization is in compliance with the most contemporary management and operational practices.
-In order to attain this recognition, the organization must comply with nearly 250 accreditation standards on topics such as Use of Force, Arrest Procedures, Community Relations, Professional Ethics, and Police Management Practices.
-An audit is conducted by CFA at 3 year intervals to ensure that member agencies remain in compliance with these rigid professional standards.
+In order to maintain accreditation, TCCPD must comply with approximately 250 standards on various topics.
+These include Use of Force, Arrest Procedures, Community Relations, Professional Ethics, and Police Management Practices.
+An assessment is conducted by CFA at 3 year intervals to ensure that member agencies remain in compliance with these rigid professional standards.

 Bias Based Profiling

 Bias based profiling or racial profiling in traffic contacts, field contacts, and in asset seizure and forfeiture efforts is strictly prohibited.
-Sworn officers shall actively enforce state and federal laws and applicable campus policies and procedures in a responsible and professional manner, without regard to race, ethnicity, national origin, sexual orientation or gender.
+Sworn officers shall actively enforce state and federal laws and applicable campus policies and procedures in a responsible and professional manner.
+Procedures will be executed without regard to race, ethnicity, national origin, sexual orientation or gender.

-Officers may take into account the reported race or ethnicity of a specific suspect or suspects based upon trustworthy, locally relevant information that links a person or persons of a specific race or ethnicity to a particular unlawful incident.
+Officers may take into account the reported race or ethnicity of a specific suspect or suspects based upon relevant, reliable information that links a person or persons of a specific race or ethnicity to a particular unlawful incident.
 Race and ethnicity may never be used as the sole basis for probable cause or reasonable suspicion.